 Neil Woodford is a rockstar in portfolio management and biotech investment.
 He raised his own fund two years ago and attracted €1.1 billion of capital.
 It’s simply the biggest fund ever raised in the UK and not just for the healthcare/biotech sector.
-Investments range from private equity like GSK to pure Biotech such as Immunocore, 4D Pharma and PureTech.
-This cash is mostly invested in the UK and will help a generation of ventures to aim higher (or burn more cash, only the future will tell).
+Investments range from private equity like GSK to pure Biotech such as Immunocore, 4D Pharma and, more recently, the CAR-T cell firm Autolus.
+This cash is mostly invested in the UK and will help a generation of ventures to aim higher (or burn more cash!).
+Recent months have been tricky for Woodford, but its a risky business and its hard to tell what the future will hold!

 Who are you most impressed by?
 Anyone else you would have added?